tylersocholotuik/TylerSocholotuik/README.md

 A respsonsive website that allows a user to enter the weight, repetitions, and RPE (Rate of Perceived Exertion) of a set they have performed in any resistance training exercise and calculate their estimated one-rep max.
 It also displays a table showing the estimated amount of weight they can lift for a different number of repetitions and RPE ratings
 (1-10 reps, RPE 6-10).
-It has a home page with and introduction and basic instructions for the calculator function, and an About RPE page with a short article and table explaining the concept of RPE.
+It has a home page with an introduction and basic instructions for the calculator function, and an About RPE page with a short article and table explaining the concept of RPE.

 [View the public respository for this project](https://github.com/TylerSocholotuik/one-rep-max-calculator)